mosip/id-authentication/docs/ReleaseNotes/MOSIP_Registration_Sprint12-First_Code_Drop1_ReleaseNotes.md

 MOS-24382|New|Implementing BA feedback comments MOS-23904|New|Stub--As MOSIP registration client, for New registration and UIN Update of Child, allow face photo as an acceptable biometric for the Parent/Guardian when they do not have all fingerprints and both irises
-MOS-21928|New|Renamed 'Re-register' to 'Notification for Re-registration
+MOS-21928|New|Renamed 'Re-register' to 'Notification for Re-registration MOS-22012|New|Upload packet 1: Add column for Registration Date MOS-24124|New|Signing the request and sync using TPM public key